DannaCruz/idaejin.github.io/courses/BCAM-AS courses/index.md

 ------------------------

+This is a public repository with course material

-### Measurement Error and Misclassification in Statistical models: Basics and applications
+### > Measurement Error and Misclassification in Statistical models: Basics and applications

 * **Date:** 27-31 May 2019 (5 sessions)
 * **Time:** 10:00 - 12:00 (a total of 10 hours)